 What they do and don’t do

-The auditor determines whether a company’s financial statements are stated fairly, without any material errors or omissions.
-Audits are not designed to detect or prevent fraud, if the amount is immaterial.
+The auditor provides reasonable assurance as to whether a company’s financial statements are stated fairly, without any material errors or omissions.
+Audits are not designed to detect or prevent fraud,.

 The fraud examiner’s objective is to obtain evidence and information about a fraud that is complete, reliable and relevant; establish predication; create a report and testify to the findings.
 They also assist with fraud detection and prevention techniques.